Stuart Sutcliffe: The Beatles and Hamburg

 Sutcliffe's profile grew after he began wearing Ray-Ban sunglasses and tight trousers.
-Sutcliffe's high spot was singing "Love Me Tender", which drew more applause than the other Beatles, and increased the friction between him and McCartney.
-Lennon also started to criticise Sutcliffe, making jokes about Sutcliffe's size and playing.
-On 5 December 1960, Harrison was sent back to Britain for being under-age.
+His high spot was singing "Love Me Tender", which drew more applause than the other Beatles and increased the friction with McCartney.
+Lennon also started to criticise Sutcliffe, joking about his size and playing.
+On 5 December 1960, an underage Harrison was sent back to Britain.
 McCartney and Best were deported for attempted arson at the Bambi Kino, which left Lennon and Sutcliffe in Hamburg.
-Lennon took a train home, but as Sutcliffe had a cold he stayed in Hamburg.
-Sutcliffe later borrowed money from his girlfriend, Astrid Kirchherr, in order to fly back to Liverpool on Friday, 20 January 1961, although he returned to Hamburg in March 1961, with the other Beatles.
+Lennon also returned home, but as Sutcliffe had a cold, he stayed in Hamburg.
+Sutcliffe later borrowed money from his girlfriend Astrid Kirchherr so he could fly back to Liverpool on Friday, 20 January 1961, although he returned to Hamburg in March with the other Beatles.

 In July 1961, Sutcliffe decided to leave the group to continue painting.
 After being awarded a postgraduate scholarship, he enrolled at Hochschule für bildende Künste Hamburg, where he studied under the tutelage of Eduardo Paolozzi.
-He briefly lent McCartney his bass until the latter could earn enough to buy a specially made smaller left-handed Höfner 500/1 bass guitar of his own in June 1961, but specifically asked McCartney (who is left-handed) not to change the strings around or restring the instrument, so McCartney had to play the bass as it was.
-In 1967, a photo of Sutcliffe was among those on the cover of the Sgt.
-Pepper's Lonely Hearts Club Band album (extreme left, in front of fellow artist Aubrey Beardsley).
+He briefly lent McCartney his bass until the latter could earn enough to buy a specially made smaller left-handed Höfner 500/1 bass of his own in June 1961.
+However, Sutcliffe specifically asked McCartney (who is left-handed) not to change the strings around or restring the instrument, so McCartney had to play the bass as it was.

+In 1967, a photo of Sutcliffe was included on the cover of Sgt.
+Pepper's Lonely Hearts Club Band (extreme left, in front of fellow artist Aubrey Beardsley).